12 Views on Life

 Text for these songs was excerpted from Shaw’s poems “Rebewilderment”, “The Core is Molten, Though the Crust Has Cooled”, and “Where Truth Lies”. – Robert McClure

-basil eyes for piano and melodica
+basil eyes for piano and recorder keyboard

 Tyler Kline